Bayesian workflow for disease transmission modeling in Stan: Conflict of interest

 \subsubsection{From SIR to SEIR with underreporting}

 First, we add a reporting rate parameter, $p_r \in (0, 1)$, to account for the underreporting of cases (model iteration \#2).
 Indeed, contrary to the controlled environment of the boarding school where every student can be monitored, reported cases are an incomplete measurement of the true incidence of SARS-CoV-2.
-In order to be reported as cases, individuals infected with SARS-CoV-2 have to get tested, which is not proposed to everyone and much more likely to be proposed to individuals with severe symptoms or a perceived risk of severe outcome\cite{lipsitch2015potential}.
-Also, the test has to be positive given that the individual tested is infected, which depend on the test sensitivity.
-We combine these elements in a single parameter, and select a weakly-informative prior, $p(p_r) = \mathrm{Beta}(1, 2)$.
-We still ignore the fact that reporting may take a few days, and assume that infected individuals appear as reported when they become infectious (as then enter compartment $I$).
+In order to be reported as cases, individuals infected with SARS-CoV-2 have to get tested but unfortunately not everyone gets tested; rather, individuals with severe symptoms or a perceived risk of severe outcome are more likely to be tested\cite{lipsitch2015potential}.
+We furthermore need to account for the test sensitivity, i.e. is the test positive given the tested individual is infected?
+All these considerations are captured by a single parameter, $p_r$, which we interpret as the probability that an infected individual is identified as infected, and for which we assign a weakly informative prior, $p(p_r) = \mathrm{Beta}(1, 2)$.
+We still ignore the fact that reporting may take a few days, and assume that infected individuals appear as reported when they become infectious, i.e. as then enter compartment $I$.

 Second, we add an \textit{Exposed} compartment $E$ to account for individuals who have been exposed to the virus but are not yet infectious.
 This leads to an SEIR model (model iteration \#3) that features another additional parameter: the \textit{incubation rate} $a$, defined as the inverse of the average incubation time.
 We select a weakly-informative prior for this new parameter, $p(a) = \mathrm{Normal}^+(0.4, 0.5)$, which encodes the belief that exposed individuals become infectious after a period that lies between 0.5 and 30 days.